accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Locate content on the screen that flashes or causes flash effects: animated graphic element, video or animation, formatting effect.
 1. Check that
-	- the frequency of the effect is less than 3 flashes per second ;
+	- the frequency of the effect is less than 3 flashes per second;
 	- or that the total surface area is less than 21824 pixels.
 1. If this is the case, the criterion is validated.